Enterprise Machine Translation: 4 Tips for Future-Proof Implementation

 Machine translation is at the edge of truly revolutionizing global business.
 The industry is already seeing a wider application of NLP in areas like automated transcription, text-to-speech conversion, automated interpretation, or sign language translation—and things don’t stop there.

 The use of metadata, like information on audience or text purpose, can further refine machine translation output.
-MT quality estimation is also on the rise and is expected to enable companies to publish machine-translated text even without human review.
+Machine translation quality estimation is also on the rise and is expected to enable companies to publish machine-translated text even without human review.

 An even greater language coverage and refinement in neural MT is another expected development—with engines taking a whole document into account to produce quality translations.

 Finally, MT can be used to power other artificial intelligence tools that rely on natural language processing.
 This may open up the door for the development of many other intelligent systems that go beyond translation.